BillA-Dev/iOS-Portfolio-Ahmed22/README.md

 # iOS-Portfolio-Ahmed22

-Hello, My name is Bilal Ahmed, a junior in high school, and this is my portfolio to showcase all my projects I have worked on thus far.
-Eversince I was a kid I have been fascinated with programming and computers.
-Whenever I would come home from school, I would mess around on my home pc; a stress releiver.
-Although, I liked programming I never fully commited to learning a language.
-I would get bored really fast; I always wanted to accomplsih more than what I could.

-I first got into programming in APCSP where we learned to block code.
-I was fascinated by the inner workings and what you could accomplish.
-This led me to taking AP java where I learned the basics and got a decent understanding of the programming language.
-Then over the summer I delved deeper into java and learned python.
+Hello!
+My name is Bilal Ahmed, a junior in high school, and this is my portfolio to showcase all my projects I have worked on thus far.
+Eversince I was a kid I have been fascinated with hardware side of things; never programming.
+I always felt programming to be boring, hoever that changed when I took my first programming class in High School, APCSP.
+In that class I learned what programming is, and block coded up a few cool apps.
+Although, this was block coding it helped me realized how important programming can be.
+This then lead me to taking AP Java in which I learned java, shocker.
+This was a tough leap from block coding to writing actual lines of code. over the summer I delved deeper into java and learned python.
 I used python to automate, and run task that I would do daily

 ## Python